-Step 1: Divide your class into heterogeneous groups of three students.
+Step 1: Divide the class into heterogeneous groups of three students.

-Step 2: Hand out the above six poems to each student (or send your students to Poets.org to view the poems).
+Step 2: Hand out the six poems to each student (or send your students to Poets.org to view the poems):

-Step 3: Ask the students to refer back to the list of characteristics of voice that is on the board to refresh their memories before they read the poems.
+Step 3: Ask students to refer back to the list of characteristics of voice on the board to refresh their memories before they read the poems.

 Step 4: Have students complete a T-chart for each poem as they read it.
 On one side of the T-chart, students should write what "jumps out at them" in the poem.
 On the other side, they should write why they think this is important to the poet's voice/poem and if/how it is important to them as a reader.